-Aims: To evaluate discrepancy between 4 ACPA tests.
+Aims: To evaluate discrepancy between four ACPA tests.

-Patients and Methods: Population 1 consisted of patients with a new diagnostic problem including 86 RA and 450 non-RA patients.
-Population 2 consisted of 155 RA patients with longstanding disease.
-Population 3 consisted of 188 psoriatic arthritis (PsA) patients and population 4 consisted of 192 lupus (SLE) patients.
-Populations 1 and 2 were tested with the anti-human fibrinogen antibodies (AhfibA) test, anti-CCP2 from Eurodiagnostica (CCP2-euro), anti-CCP2 from Pharmacia (CCP2-phar) and anti-CCP3 test by Inova (CCP3).
+Patients and methods: Population 1 consisted of patients with a new diagnostic problem, including 86 patients with rheumatoid arthritis (RA) and 450 patients without RA.
+Population 2 consisted of 155 patients with RA who had long-standing disease.
+Population 3 consisted of 188 patients with psoriatic arthritis and in population 4 there were 192 patients with systemic lupus erythematosus.
+Populations 1 and 2 were tested with the anti-human fibrinogen antibody (AhfibA) test, anti-CCP2 from Eurodiagnostica (CCP2-euro), anti-CCP2 from Pharmacia (CCP2-phar) and anti-CCP3 test by Inova (CCP3).
 Samples were annotated as discrepant if positive in one and negative in at least one other test.
-Each discrepant sample was re-analyzed in a different run.
-Populations 3 and 4 were analyzed in the CCP2-euro and AhFibA test.
+Each discrepant sample was re-analysed in a different run.
+Populations 3 and 4 were analysed in the CCP2-euro and AhFibA test.

 Conclusions: Discrepancy between different ACPA tests was observed attributable to the occurrence of borderline results, inter-assay variability and mainly to inter-test variability.
 The lowest inter-test discrepancy is observed between tests that use the same substrate.